nick-ma/IELTS/03 Writing/04 ielts-mentor/GT Part1/Sample 3 - Your neighbors have written to complain about noise.md

-Y# our neighbours have recently written to you to complain about the noise from your house flat.
+# Your neighbours have recently written to you to complain about the noise from your house flat.

 Write a letter to your neighbours.

-In your letter explain the reasons for the noise apologise.
+- In your letter explain the reasons for the noise apologise.
-Describe what action you will take.
+- Describe what action you will take.

 Write at least 150 words.

 You do NOT need to write your own address.